twocs/gin/README.md

 ## Testing

-The `net/http/httptest` package is preferable way for HTTP testing.
+The `net/http/httptest` package is the preferable way to perform HTTP testing.

 ```go
 package main